 While the BPA process contemplated the participation of more technically capable CSOs, the government also saw the need to establish a mechanism to enable broad-based participation of citizens.
-Thus, in 2012, the government12 introduced the BuB13 process to enable local CSOs and grassroots communities to engage the national budget process through the LGUs.
+Thus, in 2012, the government introduced the BuB process to enable local CSOs and grassroots communities to engage the national budget process through the LGUs.

-Secretary Abad (2013) said BuB sought to induce greater demand for participation in resource allocation from the communities and CSOs that LGUs served, and to push for a more meaningful process of devolution for LGUs (see article on Meaningful Devolution).
-For the latter, the BuB pushed for greater devolution by incentivizing LGUs to me performance, accountability and transparency standards a engage citizens thereby preparing LGUs to take on even n responsibility for service delivery.
-Additionally, BuB aimed making national government agencies more responsive to specific needs of the communities on the ground.
+Secretary Abad (2014) said BuB sought to induce greater demand for participation in resource allocation from the communities and CSOs that LGUs served, and to push for a more meaningful process of devolution for LGUs (see article on Meaningful Devolution).
+For the latter, the BuB pushed for greater devolution by incentivizing LGUs to meet performance, accountability and transparency standards and engage citizens thereby preparing LGUs to take on even more responsibility for service delivery.
+Additionally, BuB aimed at making national government agencies more responsive to the specific needs of the communities on the ground.

-Introduced through Joint Memorandum Circular (JMC) No. 1,14 BuB was piloted during the preparation of the proposed Budget for 2013.
-The process initially covered 609 cities and f municipalities 15 that were tasked to convene Local Poverty v Reduction Action Teams (LPRATs).
-Led by the local chief d executive and composed of both CSO and government representatives, LPRATS formulated Local Poverty Reduction Action Plans (LPRAPs) containing programs and projects that directly address the needs of the poor and marginalized sectors of the LGUs.
+Introduced through Joint Memorandum Circular (JMC) No. 1, BuB was piloted during the preparation of the proposed Budget for 2013.
+The process initially covered 609 cities and municipalities that were tasked to convene Local Poverty Reduction Action Teams (LPRATs).
+Led by the local chief executive and composed of both CSO and government representatives, LPRATS formulated Local Poverty Reduction Action Plans (LPRAPs) containing programs and projects that directly address the needs of the poor and marginalized sectors of the LGUs.
 The LPRAPs should have been formulated through a widely participatory process that involved CSOs and other stakeholders in their respective communities.
-Moreover, these action plans would have to be consistent with a menu of or priority projects for poverty reduction, and should have been endorsed not only by the local chief executive but also by at least three CSO representatives. neet and Subsequent issuances 16 expanded the coverage of the BuB to all more cities and municipalities at the time of preparation of the 2016 d at Budget, and enhanced the parameters of the process.
-The key to the features of the BuB process at this time included the following: $^{\!
-77}$ Use of Economic and Social Data.
+Moreover, these action plans would have to be consistent with a menu of priority projects for poverty reduction, and should have been endorsed not only by the local chief executive but also by at least three CSO representatives.

+Subsequent issuances expanded the coverage of the BuB to all cities and municipalities at the time of preparation of the 2016 Budget, and enhanced the parameters of the process.
+The key features of the BuB process at this time included the following:

+Use of Economic and Social Data.
 As early as the pilot stage, the BuB process required LGUs to collate relevant information, statistics, and other data to inform the poverty reduction planning.
-These data were to be obtained from the CommunityBased Monitoring Systems, and the National Household Targeting System, among other sources of information.
+These data were to be obtained from the Community-